 Advanced topics in computing using Python; object-oriented programming, class construction, working with APIs, text files, and databases.

 PSIS 3122.
-Ethics in Science and Technology Policy.
+Ethics in Science and Technology.
 4 Credits.

 PSIS 3123.
 Legislative Affairs and Governmental Procedures.
 4 Credits.

 PSIS 4131.
 Molecular Biology for Biotechnology.
 4 Credits.

 PSIS 4132.
 Phys Principles of Biotech.
 4 Credits.